Dekeypetey40/Happy-Dog-Website/README.md

 - ##### Media
   - Icon for my website was taken from https://www.flaticon.com/ -<a href="https://www.flaticon.com/free-icons/dog" title="dog icons">Dog icons created by Freepik - Flaticon</a>

+  -All other photos are taken from unsplash
+    -Hero photo by Jamie Street on Unsplash

 ---